kleinfreund/retrieve/README.md

 }
 ```

-Note that using `config.responseErrorHandlers` might change the thrown value from a `ResponseError` object to a plain `Error` object (or technically anything returned by a response error handler that's not a `Response` object).
+Note, that using `config.responseErrorHandlers` might change the thrown value from a `ResponseError` object to a plain `Error` object (or technically anything returned by a response error handler that's not a `Response` object).
 It's up to you.

 ## Examples